ClozapineReturn to Clozapine overview

 - Methadone can make drowsiness worse with clozapine.

-- Clozapine could increase the level of cocaine in your body, but could reduce the level of happiness that you feel when taking cocaine.
+- Clozapine is likely to reduce the level of happiness that you feel when taking cocaine.

 Let your family and friends know you are taking clozapine so they can support you and help you look out for side effects